Abhishek050898/BM16_LLMs/README.md

 4.	datasets – 2.21.0
 5.	tensorflow – 2.17.0

+Install the libraries using the requirements.txt.

+!pip install -r requirements.txt

 NOTES

 1. Data Access: Access to WRDS.
 Make sure you have the credentials.